quartercastle/semver/README.md

 ### Usage
 Semver can only do structural change detection at the moment.
-Checkout two versions of a project and use semver like below see the structural changes between the versions.
+Checkout two versions of a project in different folder and use semver to see the structural changes between the versions and explain why they are either a minor or major change.
 ```sh
 semver --explain examples/v1.0.0 examples/v2.0.0
 ```